COVID-19 Response and Resources » VCS Covid-19 Guidelines for SY 22-23

 GROUP TRACING APPROACH TO STUDENTS EXPOSED TO COVID-19 IN A TK-12 SETTING

-Since spring of 2022, VCS has been using the group contact tracing approach when an individual tests positive in a school setting.
+VCS uses the group contact tracing approach when an individual tests positive in a school setting.

 How does group tracing work?